Malva neglecta

 Malva neglecta is a species of plant of the family Malvaceae, native to most of the Old World except sub-Saharan Africa.
 It is an annual growing to 0.6 m (2 ft).
 It is known as common mallow in the United States and also as buttonweed, cheeseplant, cheeseweed, dwarf mallow, and roundleaf mallow.

 This plant is often consumed as a food, with its leaves, stalks and seed all being considered edible.
 This is especially true of the seeds, which contain 21% protein and 15.2% fat.

 Description

-Dwarf mallow is a prostrate, downy, annual herbaceous plant, growing to approximately 60 cm.
-The leaves are alternate with long, strongly channeled petioles (up to 12 cm) and narrowly triangular stipules.
+Dwarf mallow is a prostrate, downy, herbaceous plant, growing to approximately 60 cm.

+The leaves are alternate with long, strongly channeled petioles, up to 12 cm, and narrowly triangular stipules.

+It is a broadleaf winter annual that also persists through a biennial or perennial life cycle if environmental conditions are favorable.

 Each leaf is reniform or with 5–7 shallow lobes, the basal leaves are 3–7 cm.
-The flowers are single-stalked and occur in clusters of 2–5 in the leaf axils.
-The flower stalks are shorter than the leaf stalks, with the leaves partially obscuring the flowers.
-The fruits are schizocarps, which split into 10–12 mericarps (nutlets) and are smooth and hairy.